-- Do not place cargo or luggage in or on the following locations as the item may get under the brake or accelerator pedal and prevent the pedals from being depressed properly, block the driver's vision, or hit the driver or passengers, causing an accident. - Driver's feet - Front passenger or rear seats (when stacking items) - Instrument panel - Dashboard - Auxiliary box or tray that has no lid - Secure all items in the occupant compartment, as they may shift and injure someone during sudden braking, sudden swerving or an accident. - Never allow anyone to ride in the rear deck.
-It is not designed for passengers.
-They should ride in their seats with their seat belts properly fastened.
-Otherwise, they are much more likely to suffer death or serious bodily injury, in the event of sudden braking, sudden swerving or an accident.
+- Do not place cargo or luggage in or on the following locations as the item may get under the brake or accelerator pedal and prevent the pedals from being depressed properly, block the driver's vision, or hit the driver or passengers, causing an accident.

+- Driver's feet

+- Front passenger or rear seats (when stacking items)

+- Instrument panel

+- Dashboard

+- Auxiliary box or tray that has no lid

+Secure all items in the occupant compartment, as they may shift and injure someone during sudden braking, sudden swerving or an accident.